-The Master of Arts in Climate Action Leadership (MACAL) is a two-year graduate program for change makers with an interest in bettering our planet through leading actions in policy, practice and scholarship.
+The Master of Arts in Climate Action Leadership (MACAL) is a graduate program for change-makers with an interest in bettering our planet through leading actions in policy, practice and scholarship.
 This competency-based program is focused at the nexus of climate science, social science, justice, and change leadership.

-The 36-credit, blended-delivery degree offers a built-in 18-credit graduate diploma and uses a learner-centered, open learning curriculum that challenges students to reach beyond the walls of the classroom to respond to real world problems and generate real world solutions.
+The 36-credit, the blended-delivery degree offers a built-in 18-credit graduate diploma and uses a learner-centered, open learning curriculum that challenges students to reach beyond the walls of the classroom to respond to real-world problems and generate real-world solutions.

 The transdisciplinary curriculum is designed to address the rapidly growing demand—both in the public and private sectors—for climate adaptation professionals with a background that combines social and applied sciences, the braiding of Western and Indigenous knowledge systems, and a creative and solution-based orientation to addressing complex challenges.
 Learn more about Admission Requirements for this program.